Who We Are

 Kris has been married for over 25 years, and his wife is a physical trainer and cancer survivor.
 They have two adult children and a dog named Kona.

-For more information about Kris, visit him at Psychology Today.
+For more information about Kris, call our office.